dev launchers

 Design | HIGH-FIDELITY USABILITY TESTS

-Over 3 rounds of usability tests, we refined the visual language and features
+Over 3 rounds of usability tests, we refined the visual language and features to achieve a 100% task completion rate

 Test 1: Are there any critical errors or confusion points in the user flow?